-Most Common Code Violations Found in Inspections of Tow Trucks and Vehicle Storage Facilities
+Most Common Code Violations Found in Inspections of Vehicle Storage Facilities

 1. Notice of Complaint Procedure. - 16 Tex.
 Admin.
 Code Ch.
 86.707(a)&(b).
 Failure to notify the vehicle owner of the department’s website and email address, mailing address, and telephone number, for purposes of directing complaints regarding the vehicle storage to the department.
 The notice shall be included on a sign prominently displayed to the public at the place of payment, with letters at least one inch in height, and a contrasting background; and the front page of any bill for service.